SkillsFundingAgency/das-technical-tests/README.md

 ```

 ## Part 2
-Complete the unit tests for the Multiply method that can be found in the SFA.DAS.Technical.Test.Tests.MathTests class and add any further tests you feel may be missing

-## Part 3
 Given an array containing an even number of integers, multiply each adjacent pair together using the Multiply method from part 1 then take the product of each multiplication and add them together to give a result.
 The data for this part of the task will be randomly generated for you.

 ```